Licence Application Guide

 3) Licence Information and Personal Information

 You’ll be used to these types of questions on other bureaucratic paperwork.
-Read answer carefully throughout.
+Read and answer carefully throughout.

 4) Personal History, Conjugal Status…